 Find Time to Take Care of Yourself

 The first 30 days of a placement can be incredibly difficult.
 For many adoptive parents, the change can be quite dramatic.
 There’s a reason that up to 32 percent of adoptive parents report a type of depression akin to postpartum depression.
 Even if you’ve been with the child before, as is the case when going from foster care to adoption, the transition can be stressful.
 That’s why self-care is critical.
 After all, if you’re not doing well, then you’re not in a position to provide the best possible care to your new child or children.

 “Take care of your mate.
 Have your date nights.
-Take care of you.
+Take care of yourself.
 Get that workout.
 And of course, take care of that precious kiddo that you’ve been entrusted with.
 Because that fragile little soul needs the best that you can give at this critical juncture,” Bean writes.

 Top Resources for Resource Parents

-- The Children’s Bureau and the Child Welfare Information Gateway, which are both parts of the U.S. Department of Health and Human Services’ Administration for Children and Families, offer lots of great information.
-In particular, the National Foster Care and Adoption Directory provides contact info for a wide variety of relevant agencies across all U.S. states and territories.
+– The Children’s Bureau and the Child Welfare Information Gateway, which are both parts of the U.S. Department of Health and Human Services’ Administration for Children and Families, offer lots of great information.
+In particular, the National Foster Care and Adoption Directory provide contact info for a wide variety of relevant agencies across all U.S. states and territories.

 – Most states and counties/parishes offer information on local adoption guidelines, so be sure to seek out these information sources to get knowledge on what’s required and what’s happening in your area.

-- There are lots of private agencies out there (like AFS!) that can help answer your questions and provide on-the-ground support.
+– There are lots of private agencies out there that can help answer your questions and provide on-the-ground support.
 Look into what’s available where you live, and who can help you with your specific needs.

 – Have any questions related to health or healthcare?
 Be sure to consult your local pediatrician for advice and guidance.
 The Centers for Disease Control and Prevention can also be a good source of health information.